 Queen Nandi was born in 1760 in Melmoth, South Africa, and she was Shaka Zulu’s mother—one of the Zulu Kings in South Africa.
 She was a figure of strength to the kingdom of Zulu.
 According to historians, she gave birth out of wedlock, which made her suffer a great deal of insult and humiliation at other women’s hands.

 However, she was strong and resilient.
 She determined in her heart that her son, Shaka, would be one of the greatest kings.
 There were times when she could not cater to herself and her son, especially during the 1802 food shortage, which was referred to as “Madlathule,” meaning “Eat and be quiet”.
 Queen Nandi had to travel a long distance on foot to seek help to provide for her son.

 Through her determination, Shaka became a great king.
 Queen Nandi’s steadfastness had a positive influence on the kingdom.
 She inculcated and instilled great values in her son, and it was evident in the way Shaka treated his subjects, especially women.
-She supported her son tirelessly, resulting in many exploits and borders’ extensions during her son’s tenure.
-She died in 1827, but her work still live on.
+Also, she supported her son tirelessly, resulting in many exploits and border extensions during her son’s tenure.
+Although she died in 1827, her work lives on.